Herschelle Sullivan Challenor: Academic life

-The Atlanta Student Movement
+Atlanta Student Movement

-While many sources credit Challenor with co-signing the March 9, 1960, Appeal for Human Rights, the students’ manifesto published in local newspapers, Challenor was actually still studying in Paris at the time.
-Upon her return to Atlanta in September 1960, however, Challenor did become co-chair of the students’ organization, the Committee on Appeal for Human Rights (COAHR).
+While many sources credit Challenor with co-signing the March 9, 1960, Appeal for Human Rights, the students' manifesto published in local newspapers, Challenor was actually still studying in Paris at the time.
+Upon her return to Atlanta in September 1960, however, Challenor did become co-chair of the students' organization, the Committee on Appeal for Human Rights (COAHR).
 She replaced the founding Co-Chair, John Mack of Clark Atlanta University, who had graduated the previous spring.
 Her co-leader was Lonnie King.

 Early in her tenure as co-chair, Challenor helped arrange for Dr. Martin Luther King, Jr., to join the students in simultaneous, peaceful COAHR-organized sit-ins at lunch counters around Atlanta.
 On October 19, 1960, with students protesting at several different lunch counters around the city, both Challenor and Dr. King protested at Rich's Department Store, the largest store in Atlanta and thus the local leader in business people's decisions with regard to segregation.
 They were both arrested there, along with many other students.
 Dr. King became Challenor's mentor and remained so until his assassination in 1968, even writing her a letter of recommendation for graduate school.

 Challenor quickly became the student spokesperson for the Student-Adult Liaison Committee, a group formed over the summer of 1960 to show a unified African-American front in the fight for desegregation in Atlanta.
-Challenor would attend various adult-only functions, such as church fundraisers to support jailed students, as the students’ representative.
+Challenor would attend various adult-only functions, such as church fundraisers to support jailed students, as the students' representative.
 For example, when the Student-Adult Liaison Committee decided to work together to extend the boycott of lunch counters to all downtown Atlanta businesses, Challenor called a press conference with Reverend William Holmes Borders announcing the broader initiative.

 Tuesday, February 7, 1961, saw Challenor's second arrest, during a sit-in in Sprayberry's cafeteria, located in a building that also housed federal offices.
-Most of the students chose to follow the “Jail-no-bail” campaign, while she and Lonnie King posted bail to keep fighting on the students’ behalf in the community.
+Most of the students chose to follow the "Jail-no-bail" campaign, while she and Lonnie King posted bail to keep fighting on the students' behalf in the community.

-April, 1961, Challenor, Benjamin Brown, Charles Lyles, and Lonnie King filed a federal lawsuit against “public” facilities owned by the city.
+April, 1961, Challenor, Benjamin Brown, Charles Lyles, and Lonnie King filed a federal lawsuit against "public" facilities owned by the city.
 They did so without a lawyer, submitting the suit on the seventh anniversary of Brown v.
 Board of Education.
 The filing was a class action on behalf of all African-American residents of Atlanta.
 On August 27, 1962, the courts ruled in their favor.
 By this time, Challenor was already studying at Johns Hopkins University and was no longer an active member of the Atlanta Student Movement.

 In 2010, the Jimmy Carter Presidential Library & Museum honored Challenor along with thirty-four other women who fought for civil rights in Atlanta.
 Challenor was a member of the speakers' panel at the event.